davidterranova/contacts/README.md

 # Contacts store
-This is a very basic contacts store used as a training project to highlight architectures principles:
+This is a very basic contacts store used as a training project to highlight architectures principles

+## WARNING
+The store is not thread safe!

 # Highlights
 - SOLID